Arithmetic diagonal cycles on unitary Shimura varieties: Introduction

 where $v$ ranges through the places of $F_0$, and where we identify $F_{0,v}^\times / \Nm F_v^\times \subset \{\pm 1\}$.
 Conversely, Landherr's theorem asserts that a collection $(W_v)_v$ of $F_v/F_{0,v}$-hermitian spaces arises as the set of local completions of a (unique, by the Hasse principle) global $F/F_0$-hermitian space exactly when $\inv_v(W_v) = 1$ for all but finitely many $v$ and the product formula \eqref{herm prod fmla} holds.
 Given an embedding $\varphi\colon F \to \BC$, we write $W_\varphi := W \otimes_{F,\varphi}\BC$ for the induced hermitian space over $\BC$.

-For an abelian scheme $A$ over a locally noetherian scheme $S$ on which the prime number $p$ is invertible, we write $T_p(A)$ for the $p$-adic Tate module of $A$ (regarded as a smooth $\BZ_p$-sheaf on $S$) and $V_p(A) := T_p(A) \otimes \BQ$ for the rational $p$-adic Tate module (regarded as a smooth $\BQ_p$-sheaf on $S$).
+For any abelian scheme $A$ over a base scheme $S$, we denote by $A^\vee$ the dual abelian scheme.
+When $S$ is locally noetherian and the prime number $p$ is invertible on it, we write $T_p(A)$ for the $p$-adic Tate module of $A$ (regarded as a smooth $\BZ_p$-sheaf on $S$) and $V_p(A) := T_p(A) \otimes \BQ$ for the rational $p$-adic Tate module (regarded as a smooth $\BQ_p$-sheaf on $S$).
 When $S$ is a $\BZ_{(p)}$-scheme, we similarly write $\wh V^p(A)$ for the rational prime-to-$p$ Tate module of $A$.
-When $S$ is a scheme in characteristic zero, we write $\wh V(A)$ for the full rational Tate module of $A$.
+When $S$ is a scheme in characteristic zero, we write $\wh T(A)$ and $\wh V(A)$ for the respective full Tate and full rational Tate modules of $A$.

 We use a superscript $\circ$ to denote the operation $-\otimes_\BZ \BQ$ on groups of homomorphisms of abelian schemes, so that for example $\Hom^\circ(A,A') := \Hom(A,A')\otimes_\BZ \BQ$.